emlynoregan/appenginetaskutils/README.md

 	myfunction()

 You can use @task on any function, including nested functions, recursive functions, recursive nested functions, the sky is the limit.
+This is possible because of use of [yccloudpickle](https://medium.com/the-infinite-machine/python-function-serialisation-with-yccloudpickle-b2ff6b2ad5da#.zei3n0ibu) as the underlying serialisation library.

 Your function can also have arguments, including other functions: